 We’ve made it to Holy Thursday in our Lent Devotional for Women.
 Holy Thursday is probably one of my favorite Masses of the year.
-It’s a day of great joy in the midst of a sorrowful week; the institution of the Eucharist and the priesthood took place on Holy Thursday.
+It’s a day of great joy, in the midst of a sorrowful week.
+At the Last Supper, the institution of the Eucharist and the priesthood took place on this Holy Thursday.

 The song we sang while the priest washed the feet of 12 men of the parish was, “Jesus Took the Towel.”
-I couldn’t find any versions on YouTube I liked.
+(I couldn’t find any versions on YouTube I liked.)
 When I was a child, it was sung by a solo man’s voice, softly, humbly, slowly.
-As the song was sung, the priest would kneel down and wash the feet of twelve men in the parish.
+As he sang, quietly off to the side, the priest would kneel down and wash the feet of twelve men in the parish.

 The washing of the feet was such a humble act both on the part of the priest and the men.
-I loved seeing the elderly men in our parish, humbly walk up the aisle, sit down and take off their shoe and sock so the priest could wash their feet.
+I loved seeing the elderly men in our parish, humbly and even somewhat feebly walk up the aisle, sit down and take off their shoe and sock so the priest could wash their feet.

 And then, the Last Supper, the institution of the Eucharist.